sanity-io/sanity-plugin-aprimo/README.md

 ## Usage

-Declare a field to be `aprimo.asset` in your schema
+Declare a field to be `aprimo.asset` or an `aprimo.cdnasset` in your schema

 ```javascript
     {